M1 Finance and Betterment, two standouts in the online investing space, offer investors a completely different experience from one another.

 - Expertly crafted portfolios: M1’s portfolios are referred to as pies.
-While you can make your own pies, you could also choose from one of over 80 professionally built pies.
+While you can make your own pies, you could also choose from professionally built pies.

 - Borrowing: If your account balance permits, you can take out a line of credit using one of your investment accounts, at a far lower cost than an unsecured loan.

 - Free account management: Perhaps the biggest standout feature of M1 Finance is its fee structure.
-M1 doesn’t charge a penny for its robo-advising, and it is remarkably transparent about its miscellaneous fees.
+M1 doesn’t charge a penny for its basic investing account, and it is remarkably transparent about its miscellaneous fees.